 This means that the wick protrudes down from the build deck into the tank allowing the juice to soak up along the cotton back to the coils.

 However, the Avocado has a very cool feature which comes in the form of the very successful Velocity styled two post deck.
+Could this be the best RDTA this year?

 What’s In The Box